Ehire Adrianza: Washington Nationals (2022)

-Atlanta Braves (second stint)
+Second stint with Atlanta Braves (2022–2023)

-On August 1, 2022, Adrianza was traded to the Braves for minor league outfielder Trey Harris.
-He re-signed a minor league deal on December 16, 2022.
+On August 1, 2022, Adrianza was traded to the Braves for minor league outfielder Trey Harris and appeared in 6 games, going 2-for-13 with 3 walks.
+He became a free agent at the end of the season.
+On December 16, 2022, Adrianza re-signed with the Braves on a minor league contract.